The Patriot Game: History

 The song concerns an incident during the Border Campaign launched by the Irish Republican Army during the 1950s.
 It was written by Dominic Behan, younger brother of playwright Brendan Behan, to the tune of an earlier folksong, "One Morning in May" (recorded by Jo Stafford and Burl Ives as "The Nightingale").
 It tells the story of Fergal O'Hanlon, an IRA Volunteer from Monaghan Town, County Monaghan who was killed at the age of 20 in an attack on Brookeborough Royal Ulster Constabulary barracks in County Fermanagh on 1 January 1957.
 The operation was devised and led by Seán Garland, an IRA man from Dublin.
 Another volunteer, Seán South from Limerick, was also killed during the raid.

 Behan later became close friends with Seán Garland, officiating as the best man at Garland's wedding.
-Behan had been involved with the IRA before writing the song but he did not support the continuing violent campaign of the IRA at the time, and altered the first verse from his initial lyrics to distance himself from nationalism.
+Behan had been involved with the IRA before writing the song but he did not support the continuing campaign of the IRA at the time, and altered the first verse from his initial lyrics to distance himself from nationalism.

-The song is one of the best known to emerge from the Irish nationalist struggle and has been popular amongst Nationalists, although it has also been covered by artists from different traditions such as Harvey Andrews, and Christy Moore said that British soldiers often requested the song at his gigs.
-"The Patriot Game" has been recorded by numerous artists, including the Kingston Trio, The Bluebells, The Dubliners, The Wolfe Tones, Schooner Fare, and The Clancy Brothers.
+The song is one of the best known to emerge from the Irish nationalist struggle and has been popular amongst Nationalists.
+It has been covered by artists from different traditions such as Harvey Andrews and Christy Moore, who said that British soldiers often requested the song at his gigs.
+"The Patriot Game" has been recorded by numerous artists, including The Kingston Trio, The Bluebells, The Dubliners, The Wolfe Tones, Schooner Fare, and The Clancy Brothers.
 It also appears on the Judy Collins LP record Whales and Nightingales.

 In December 1965 it was performed on Granada Television’s “Opportunity Knocks” by the folk group “The Exiles” to great acclaim by the audience.